Analysis | Samuel Alito’s provocative, unusually political speech

 Alito’s comments were somewhat oblique, but the thrust of them was unmistakably skeptical of coronavirus restrictions and even suggested a different course for the legislative branch.
 It was a Supreme Court justice essentially if suggestively offering political analysis and advice about how things might be done differently.

 Alito cited a case the Supreme Court declined to review in Nevada.
 In that case, churches objected to a ban on religious gatherings of 50 or more people, regardless of the size of their facilities.
-They suggested they were treated differently from Las Vegas casinos, who were allowed to admit many more people.
+They suggested they were treated differently from Las Vegas casinos, which were allowed to admit many more people.
 The court declined the emergency plea — a decision in line with the leeway it has given states in deciding their coronavirus-related restrictions:

 To say that this [Nevada] provision confers broad discretion would be an understatement.
 Now, again, let me be clear: I’m not disputing that broad wording may be appropriate in statutes designed to address a wide range of emergencies, the nature of which may be hard to anticipate.
 And I’m not passing judgment on this particular statute.
 I want to make two different points.First, what we see in this statute and what was done under it is a particularly developed example of where the law in general has been going for some time: in the direction of government by executive officials who were thought to implement policies based on expertise -- and in the purest form, of scientific expertise.Second, laws giving an official so much discretion can, of course, be abused.
 And whatever one may think about the covid restrictions, we surely don’t want them to become a recurring feature after the pandemic has passed.
 All sorts of things can be called an emergency or disaster of major proportions.
 Simply slapping on that label cannot provide the ground for abrogating our most fundamental rights.
 And whenever fundamental rights are restricted, the Supreme Court and other courts cannot close their eyes.